SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 You should understand how the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the management endpoints.
 You need at least a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the endpoints.

 When developing ASP.NET Core applications, you should also understand how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Pay particular attention to the usage of the `ConfigureServices()` and `Configure()` methods.

+Steeltoe distributed tracing automatically applies instrumentation at key ingress and egress points in your ASP.NET Core application so that you are able to get meaningful traces without having to do any instrumentation yourself.
+These points include:

+* HTTP Server
+  * Request Start & Finish
+  * Unhandled and Handled exceptions
+  * MVC Action Start & Finish
+  * MVC View Start & Finish
+* HTTP Client (Desktop and Core)
+  * Outgoing Request Start & Finish
+  * Unhandled and Handled exceptions

 ### 2.2.1 Add Nuget References